openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/hs1sa_0_0.md

 ### Alarm (smoke)

-Indicates if a smoke is triggered
+Indicates if a smoke is triggered.

 The ```alarm_smoke``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.